… or weird stuff continues

 Sega Master System quick fix

 My colleague at work bought a Sega Master System.
-He had that cool machine back in a day and he wanted to refresh his memories 🙂
+He had that cool machine back in the day and he wanted to refresh his memories 🙂

 Unfortunately, it didn’t work at all.